 432 Marlborough was designed by architect Obed F. Smith and built in 1885-1886 by Charles H. Dodge, mason, for building contractor George Wheatland, Jr., for speculative sale, one of six contiguous houses (430-432-434-436-438-440 Marlborough), arranged in a symmetrical group, the three to the east (430-434 Marlborough) with bays on the eastern side, and the three to the west (436-440 Marlborough) with bays on the western side.
 The peaks of the bays have varied designs.
 George Wheatland, Jr., is shown as the owner on the original building permit for 432 Marlborough, dated October 16, 1885.
 At the same time, George Wheatland, Jr., was having six more houses built at 381-391 Commonwealth on the lots to the south, behind 430-440 Marlborough, also designed by Obed Smith and built by Charles Dodge.

 The Tyners continued to live at 432 Marlborough during the 1890-1891 winter season, but moved thereafter to 134 St. Botolph.
 They continued to own 432 Marlborough and lease it to others.
-Margaret Tyner is shown as the owner on the 1895, 1898, and 1908 Bromley maps.

 By the 1891-1892 winter season, 432 Marlborough was the home of Mary Amory Greene, an artist, and her sister, Margaret Greene.
-They continued to live there during the 1893-1894 winter season, and then moved briefly to live at 371 Marlborough with Mary Louisa (McCulloh) Mayer Upham, the widow of Henry Christian Mayer and Henry Upham.
+They continued to live there during the 1893-1894 winter season and then moved to live briefly at 371 Marlborough with Mary Louisa (McCulloh) Mayer Upham, the widow of Henry Christian Mayer and Henry Upham.
 Mary Upham was the mother of Mary Abby (Mayer) Greene, widow of Dr. John Singleton Copley Greene, the brother of Mary and Margaret Greene.

 By the 1894-1895 winter season, 432 Marlborough was the home of William Sanford Butler and his wife, Margaret Jane (McDonald) Folsom Butler.
 They previously had lived in an apartment at 411 Marlborough.